pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

     - Email
     - City or location

+  - test that the fetch api code works with no bugs

 ### Use a Modal window

   - When any part of an employee item in the directory is clicked,